*CURRENT MAKE TIMES please click here | Free US insured shipping

 Design deposit/Payment policy:

-A $500 deposit (nonrefundable, but applies to the balance of your piece) is due to discuss details, pricing, provide images of available gemstones, etc. No detailed ideas will be discussed without a design fee.
+A $500 non-refundable deposit (applies to the balance of your piece) is due to discuss details, pricing, provide images of available gemstones, etc. No detailed ideas will be discussed without this.
 This enables me to provide the best service possible to my custom clients.
 This will be applied to the final cost of your piece.
 The deposit should be paid within 3 business days unless a different arrangement is discussed beforehand.

 Full payment (after 1–2 week email consult unless otherwise noted) is due upon decision of the final piece within 3 business days of the invoice being sent.
 No work will begin on the piece until the final invoice is paid.
-We reserve the right to decline a project that isn’t paid according to the policies outlined here and/or anyone who does not comply with our payment policies.
+We reserve the right to decline a project that isn’t paid according to the policies outlined here and/or at our discretion.

 I recognize that your time is valuable and I’m humbled and honored you've chosen to create a special piece with me.
 Maintaining good work ethic and creating the highest quality work is of utmost importance to me so I can provide the best service to every custom client.
+I am often managing many projects with various timelines, so by working with me you understand that you are working with a small business (time frames for responses may be longer depending on my work queue).
 Please do not hesitate to reach out with any questions or concerns if you have them.
 I am happy to address any concerns or questions you may have.
-Let’s create some magic together!

 —-